 I guess the significant amount of Aussies is all because of the epic activities you can do here, I don’t blame them really.
 Life would be pretty great if you get to tackle the Sasquatch every day.

 From the time you step out of your hotel in the village, you could be at the top of the mountain in 15-20 minutes.
 It’s that quick!

 You could be mountain biking, skiing or hiking down the mountain at the same time it would take to drink your coffee at Starbucks.
 That’s what makes this place so great.
 Australian’s are smart I guess.

-Not only is the entirety of Whistler incredibly accessible, the views and walks are stunning.
+Not only is the entirety of Whistler incredibly accessible, but the views and walks are also stunning.
 If you have good weather, you will see the whole of Whistler from the peak of the mountain.
 Honestly, one minute you’re walking through the forest, next your looking at a glacier.
 Who would want to miss out on that!

 One last amazing thing to add is that the centre of the town has no roads!
 The inside of the village is entirely taken by foot or bike.
 No dodging traffic or waiting for traffic lights… This place is basically heaven.
 It’s not a completely road free place, there are roads around the outside and almost all of the hotels have parking.
 But the important part of the village is completely car-free.

 Whistler village and the surrounding mountains really are places I will treasure forever.
 I had amazing experiences with extreme activities, stunning views, lovely people and delicious food.
 There is not a thing I can fault.

 This is my first time in Canada and so far… I am very very impressed.